Preston-D/102_webdrive_instructions/README.md

    - Replace `username` with your WWU username.
    - Replace `super_secret` with your secret folder name.

-10. This is where you will upload your lab files, this should include your "secret folder". **Make sure none of your files have spaces in them, instead use underscore '\_' or dash '-'**.

-11. On the left side of FileZilla (Local Site) navigate to your lab via the "Local Site" dialog box, or the user interface.
+10. On the left side of FileZilla (Local Site) navigate to your lab via the "Local Site" dialog box, or the user interface.
 This will be individual for each person, make sure you know exactly where you are storing your files.

-12. Simply drag the lab folder from the Local site to the Remote site (left to right).
+11. Simply drag the lab folder from the Local site to the Remote site (left to right).
 This will upload the files and in a moment you should see the lab folder appear on the Remote site.

+> [!CAUTION]
+> Make sure none of your files have spaces in them, instead use underscore '\_' or dash '-'.

-13. Navigate to a browser and type the following URL:
+12. Navigate to a browser and type the following URL:
     `https://studentweb.cs.wwu.edu/~/username/super_secret/lab3/index.html`

     - Replace `username` with your WWU username.